schalkneethling/150days-of-html/newsletter/day31-150daysofhtml.md

 ### `loading`

-This attribute has to possible values, `eager`(the default), and `lazy`.
+This attribute has two possible values, `eager`(the default), and `lazy`.
 Here again, if you know that the image will be loaded below the fold, you might opt to set the image to load lazily.

 ```html
 <img